Paid Leave Oregon

 What are Employers Required to do?

 On January 1, 2023 employers were required to give notice of this new law to existing and afterwards to new employees.
 Cardinal has already provided this notice (insert link) to our Employee Portal and it is part of our new hire paperwork.
-You should also post this poster in your workplace (insert link to poster).
+You should also post this poster in your workplace.

 On September 3, 2023 employers will have to grant leave for those that qualify.
 Leave time granted is protected in most circumstances.
 An exception is if the employee has worked for you for less than 90 days before taking leave, the employer does not have to hold open that position.